tpietzsch/Temporal-Median-Background-Subtraction/README.md

 Implementation of the algorithm in a maven .jar for easy deployment in Fiji (ImageJ2).

 Properties:
+* Calculates the median from the ranked data
 * Uses a central window
 * It uses the first and last median to subtract the starting and ending frames.
 * Parallel computed